cidl-auth/ActiPercept/README.md

-# Webots Screw Detection -- Rule-Based Active Perception Demo
+# ActiPercept -- Active Perception for Screw Detection

-This repository contains a **rule-based controller** for a Webots camera that moves toward a **user-selected laptop corner** on a desk to **maximize screw detection confidence**.
+This repository contains an active perception tool, called **ActiPercep** that enables the control of a camera in order to **maximize screw detection confidence**.

 ------------------------------------------------------------------------